100% Satisfaction Guarantee

 lawrence has been spelled many different ways, including Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Lawrence, Laurence, Lawerence, Lawrance and many more.

-More information is included under the topic Early lawrence Notables in all our PDF Extended History products.
+Another 133 words (10 lines of text) are included under the topic Early lawrence Notables in all our PDF Extended History products

-lawrence Settlers in the United States in the 17th Century
+lawrence Settlers in United States in the 17th Century

 - Blackwell Lawrence, aged 16, landed in Barbados in 1635